ttsiodras/3D-on-a-ZX-Spectrum-48K/README.md

 No multiplications, no shifts; just two divisions, and a few additions/subtractions.

+But that was not the end - if one is to reminisce, one must go **all the way**.
+So after 4 decades, I re-wrote Z80 assembly - and [made much better use](https://github.com/ttsiodras/3D-on-a-ZX-Spectrum-48K/blob/master/statue.c#L46) of the Z80 registers [than any C compiler can](https://retrocomputing.stackexchange.com/questions/6095/).

+The result?
+Almost a 2x speedup, reaching the phenomenal speed of 9.5 frames per sec :-)

 # Pre-calculating

 I was also curious about precalculating the entire paths and the